ViniciusAbrao/px4_ros2_xrcedds/README.md

-This is an example of code for takeoff, move and land the drone with PX4 and ROS2 via XRCD-DDS.
+This is an example of code for takeoff, move and land the drone with PX4 and ROS2 via XRCE-DDS.

 1 - Simulation setup: